What type of registry does the Michigan Department of Agriculture and Rural Development maintain?

 Study for the MDARD Mosquito Control Test.
 Prepare with multiple choice questions and detailed explanations.
 Excel in your exam with customized study tools and expert tips!

 The Michigan Department of Agriculture and Rural Development maintains a Certified Organic Farm Registry.
-This registry is important for tracking and supporting organic farming practices within the state.
-It serves as a resource for consumers, providing them with information about certified organic farms, which helps promote organic agricultural products and ensures that they meet the required standards for organic certification.
+This registry is crucial in supporting the organic farming community within the state.
+It serves as a tool for consumers to identify certified organic operations, thereby promoting transparency and trust in organic labeling.

 Subscribe